LeeseTheFox/YouTubeBot/README.md

    - **Cause**: Session behavior analysis detected conflicting usage patterns
    - **Solution**: Use dedicated incognito cookies and avoid browsing YouTube with the same session

-7. **Videos won't download**
-   - Check internet connection
-   - Some videos may be geo-blocked or unavailable
-   - Try refreshing cookies from a new incognito session

-### Logs
-The bot provides detailed logging to help diagnose issues:
-- Download progress and errors
-- URL processing steps
-- FFmpeg detection results

 ## 🔒 Security Notes

 - **Keep your `.env` file secure** - it contains sensitive API credentials